joereg4/book_tracker/README.md

 - View reading statistics and trends
 - Categorize and organize your library
 - Edit book details and refresh metadata
+- Search within your library shelves
+- View book thumbnails and descriptions
+- Track reading dates for completed books
+- Support for ISBN-10 and ISBN-13
+- Automatic HTTPS conversion for book thumbnails

 ## Prerequisites
 - Python 3.8+